IsaacSchemm/Pandacap/README.md

 * See the owner's ActivityPub handle
 * See the owner's AT Protocol handle, if Bridgy Fed is connected
 * See the owner's ActivityPub follows, followers, and favorites

-Things it does not do:

-* Expose any other user's DeviantArt posts or activity over ActivityPub
-* Allow the owner to create or edit posts without going through DeviantArt
-* Allow the owner to reply to an ActivityPub post, or mention an ActivityPub user in a post
-* Expose ActivityPub likes and boosts to other users
-* Expose ActivityFed "comments" (replies) to other users
-* Allow any user other than the instance owner to log in

 ## Deployment